 Let AS be a per-axis scalar, and let S be an overall scalar for a given region.

-Let d be the delta value in the variation data associated with a given region, and let scaledDelta be the scaled delta for a given region and instance.
+Let delta be the delta value in the variation data associated with a given region, and let scaledDelta be the scaled delta for a given region and instance.

 Let netAdjustment be the accumulated adjustment for the given item.